 - The wife of your youth – The world says you have to wait longer and longer to get married.
 This is an extra-biblical concept.
 There is nothing inherently wrong with getting married early.

 - You have dealt treacherously – Divorce or unfaithfulness is treacherous.
 It is a betrayal.
 It is sinful.
 It is not acceptable in any way, shape, or form.
-Treachery and betrayal is hurtful.
+Treachery and betrayal are hurtful.
 It is selfish.
 As believers, we should honorably keep our vows, not treacherously break them.
 And spiritual leaders need to stop enabling this practice by performing wedding ceremonies for adulterers and divorcees.

 - She is your companion – This Old Testament passage greatly elevates women beyond how they were treated at the time.
 They are not property.
 They are not inferior.
 A wife is a companion.
 A companion is an equal peer to share life with.
 Treat your spouse as a companion.
 Share your life with them.
 Communicate with them on a deep level.
 Spend quality time together.
 Pursue mutual hobbies.
 Share every part of your lives.
 Marriage is not a financial partnership or just a means to having children.
 Marriage is not two single people sharing a house.
 It is supposed to be a lifelong companionship.
 Be a companion for your spouse and treat him/her like one.
 How can you improve in this area?